 Outside Directors of the Corporation (i.e. non-Corporation employees) are paid an annual retainer fee composed of both cash and restricted shares of Twin Disc stock.
-The restricted shares have been issued under the Twin Disc, Incorporated 2010 Stock Incentive Plan for Non-Employee Directors, which expires on October 15, 2020, and in the future will be issued under the Twin Disc, Incorporated 2020 Stock Incentive Plan for Non-Employee Directors (the "2020 Directors' Plan") if the 2020 Directors' Plan is approved by the Corporation's shareholders.
+The restricted shares have been issued under the Twin Disc, Incorporated 2010 Stock Incentive Plan for Non-Employee Directors, which expires on October 15, 2020, and in the future will be issued under the Twin Disc, Incorporated 2020 Stock Incentive Plan for Non-Employee Directors' Plan is approved by the Corporation's shareholders.
 The mix of cash and stock is determined by the Board of Directors on an annual basis.
 The cash portion is paid quarterly, while the stock portion of the retainer is awarded annually, at the annual shareholders meeting in October.
 The restricted shares will vest as of the subsequent annual shareholders meeting.